efajardo/docker-cms/README.md

-# docker-cms
+# Docker images for CMS

-Docker images for CMS
+This repository contains various docker images for use by CMS.